MCT-master/mct-master.github.io/_posts/2023-12-01-ahmetem-the-hyper-ney.md

 </figure>

 ## Mouthpiece
-I added a tiny piece of aluminium wire on the mouthpiece to build a capacitive sensor to capture the position of the lips.
+I added a tiny piece of aluminium tape on the mouthpiece to build a capacitive sensor to capture the position of the lips.
 It needed a very precise work to be able to place the tape symmetrical to accurately capture the capacitance.

 ## Holes
 I added tiny solid wires around all 6 front holes of the ney.
 This allowed me to track the utilization of the holes as well as the amount of coverage of each hole.
 These capscitive sensor wires are routed along the ney's body and connected to Trill Craft, which is a board for creating complex capacitive sensors with Bela.